-The STRmix team has been working with Dr John Butler to develop material in response to deficiencies outlined in the PCAST report and subsequently arising in a large number of court cases.
+The STRmix team has been developing material in response to deficiencies outlined in the PCAST report and subsequently arising in a large number of court cases.
 These deficiencies arise largely from the restriction by PCAST and Butler to material published in the peer reviewed literature.
 There is a large mass of empirical material present in the internal validations of many labs using STRmix.
 This material is not published in the peer reviewed literature and would almost certainly be rejected as not novel if submitted.
 However much of this material is already in the public domain or would be made available by the lab if they received a legitimate request.

 At a meeting with members of PCAST and Butler on 18th November 2016 it was clear that PCAST was unaware of the difficulties we have in publishing such material.
 At a meeting at the National Commission on Forensic Science on 9th and 10th January 2017 it became apparent that Jim Gates (also a member of PCAST) was still unaware of our difficulties in publication.

 As part of our response to the PCAST report we are assembling these internal validations and will attempt publication.
 In addition some specific experimentation has been undertaken into high ratio mixtures.
 This was undertaken at the Forensic Science South Australia laboratory in Adelaide, South Australia.
 There is a range of mixtures examined but we report here only the four person mixtures.
 They are profiled using Globalfiler as per manufacturer’s instructions and run on two different 3500xl CE machines using 50rfu analytical thresholds.

 Two, three, four and five person mixtures were constructed in varying proportions and amplified with varying amounts of template DNA as described in Table 1.
 Each experimental setup was amplified in duplicate.